 Lens filters can have a significant impact on the scene you are shooting.
 Whether you capture on film or use a digital camera, you can experiment with all of them.

-Most are colour filters, but this does not mean they will not affect your black and white images.
+Most are color filters, but this does not mean they will not affect your black and white images.
 As contrast plays a considerable role in enhancing the subject of a black and white image, this is precisely what a black and white filter will affect.

 In this article, we look at which filters will help with your black and white photography.